 Information about REACH

-The EU Chemicals Regulation – what do REACH reporting obligations apply to?
+EU Chemicals Regulation: What does REACH reporting apply to?

-REACH is the name of the EU Chemicals Regulation and is an abbreviation for the “Registration, Evaluation, Authorisation and Restriction of Chemicals”, officially known as European Regulation (EC) Nr.
-1907/2006.
-Its aim is to ensure that manufacturers, suppliers, and importers assume responsibility for the safe handling of chemical substances and gradually find replacements for hazardous products.
+REACH is the EU chemicals regulation and stands for “Registration, Evaluation, Authorisation and Restriction of Chemicals”.
+The REACH regulation is based on the European Regulation (EC) No. 1907/2006.
+Its purpose is to ensure that manufacturers and importers take responsibility for the safe handling of chemical substances and gradually replace harmful products.

 - (very) persistent